 FACULTY | Kenneth Oye

-Kenneth Oye holds a joint appointment in Political Science and Engineering Systems and directs the Program on Emerging Technologies (PoET).
-He is currently a faculty PI in the NSF Synthetic Biology Engineering Research Center; an Advisory Board Member for the International Risk Governance Council of Geneva and EU iNTeg-Risk.
-He has been a consultant on trade and financial issues for U.S. Treasury, Commerce, and EX-IM and the Institute for International Economics; on technology transfer for the UN; and on Asian energy and environmental issues for PNC and NEDO.
+Kenneth Oye holds a joint appointment in Political Science and Engineering Systems and directs the MIT Program on Emerging Technologies (PoET).
+He is currently a faculty PI in the NSF Synthetic Biology Engineering Research Center and PI on an NSF grant on “Creating a Research Agenda on Ecological Implications of Synthetic Biology.”
+He has served as an invited expert on pharmaceuticals policy for the President’s Council of Advisors on Science and Technology, a consultant on trade and financial issues for U.S. Treasury, Commerce, and EX-IM and the Petersen Institute for International Economics; and as a consultant on technology transfer for the UN.
+Professor Oye is the recipient of the Levitan Award for Excellence in Teaching (2011) and the Graduate Council Teaching Award (1998) for teaching in the School of Humanities, Arts and Social Sciences and the Faculty Appreciation Award for teaching in the Technology and Policy Program of the School of Engineering (2003).
 Before coming to MIT, he served on the faculties of the Kennedy School at Harvard, the University of California, Princeton and Swarthmore and was a guest scholar at the Brookings Institution.
 He holds a BA in Economics and Political Science from Swarthmore with Highest Honors and a Ph.D in Political Science from Harvard with the Chase Dissertation Prize.

-"Planned Adaptation in Risk Regulation: An Initial Survey of U.S. Environmental, Health, and Safety Regulation," Lawrence McCray, Kenneth A. Oye and Arthur C. Petersen, Technological Forecasting & Social Change, forthcoming 2010, 9 pp.
+"Planned Adaptation in Risk Regulation: An Initial Survey of U.S. Environmental, Health, and Safety Regulation," Lawrence McCray, Kenneth A. Oye and Arthur C. Petersen, Technological Forecasting & Social Change, (July 2010) Volume 77 (6), pp. 951-959.

 "Embracing Uncertainty," Kenneth A. Oye, Issues in Science and Technology, Vol XXVI, No 1, Fall 2009, pp 91-93.